 No, VtSHARES contributions are deducted after state and federal taxes have been taken out.

-Send completed cards to your agency/department key person or business manager, not directly to the Agency of Commerce.
-NOTE: Key persons need to make employees aware of where to send their card and should share packet information (red folder of materials) with their solicitors in the field.
+Send completed cards to your agency/department key person or business manager, not directly to the Agency of Human Services.
+NOTE: Key persons need to make employees aware of where to send their card and should share packet information (folder of materials) with their solicitors in the field.

 A listing of employees who checked the box is generated from our VtSHARES Campaign database.
 The listing is sent to the Umbrella organization containing the charity, who then passes the information along accordingly.
 Each charity is then required to send a letter of acknowledgment.
 The State of Vermont does not dictate what the acknowledgment should look like, say, when it should be sent, nor do we get copies.

-Yes, A temporary employee may contribute with a one time donation that is taken out of your first paycheck in Janurary 2017.
+Yes, A temporary employee may contribute with a one-time donation that is taken out of your first paycheck in January 2018.
 A pledge card would need to be completed making sure the Payroll Government Unit Code, Employee address and Employee ID are written on it, as well as how to distribute to the applicable charity.
-Extra blank cards can be requested of Jane Modica via email@example.com or on the website.
+Extra blank cards can be requested by contacting Hope Clark via email firstname.lastname@example.org or on this website under “Information for Key People”.

 Charities receive funds donated, net of admin costs, which are deducted as a percentage of their total donated dollars to total state dollars donated.

-You will be provided an initial amount of posters, pins and blank pledge cards.
-Pledge cards and posters can be printed from the website under Info For Key Persons.
-You can request more as needed from Jane Modica by e-mailing her at firstname.lastname@example.org or by telephone 249-4489 and she’ll mail them to you.
+Pledge cards and posters can be printed from the website under “Information For Key Persons”.
+You can request more as needed from Hope Clark by e-mailing her at email@example.com or by telephone 241-0430 and she’ll mail them to you.